cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_3.rst

     Codec is a portmanteau of coder-decoder.
 A coder encodes a data stream or a signal for transmission or storage, possibly in encrypted form, and the decoder function reverses the encoding for playback or editing.
     Codecs are used in videoconferencing, streaming media, and video editing applications.

+#.
+Memoization

+   In computing, memoization is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.